-- review the Climate Governance Statement to ensure it remains appropriate for the Plan; - produce an update report on 4 metrics, in line with TCFD requirements; - review and, where appropriate, revise the Plan's risk register, following review and updates from their advisers; - review the governance arrangements in relation to climate change; - review the managers' climate approaches at a high level where necessary and engage with some managers who are still behind expectations as and when needed; - approve their draft TCFD reporting; and - review and approve a draft business plan for the following year that outlines the main topics due to be discussed at each Board meeting, including climate-related topics, and the papers expected from advisers in relation to each item.
+- review the Climate Governance Statement to ensure it remains appropriate for the Plan; - produce an updated report on the Trustees' 4 selected climate metrics, in line with TCFD requirements; - review and, where appropriate, revise the Plan's risk register, following review and updates from its advisers; - review the governance arrangements in relation to climate change; and - review the managers' climate approaches at a high level where necessary and engage with some managers who are behind expectations as and when needed.

-\ For Defined Contribution schemes, the Department for Work and Pensions' Statutory Guidance defines a popular arrangement as one in which £100m or more of the scheme's assets are invested or which accounts for 10% or more of the assets used to provide money purchase benefits (excluding assets which are solely attributable to Additional Voluntary Contributions).
+For Defined Contribution schemes. the Department for Work and Pensions' Statutory Guidance defines a popular arrangement as one in which £100m or more of the scheme's assets are invested or which accounts for 10% or more of the assets used to provide money purchase benefits (excluding assets which are solely attributable to Additional Voluntary Contributions).